miklevin/MikeLev.in/_posts/2025-10-13-unearthed-arcana-self-aware-notebooks-nix.md

 mercy for you because they just see another competitor weeded out of the pool.

-So if you find yourself math-challenged and hold the complete fallacy that *"you don't do math"* or you *"are not a math person"* or some such other complete fallacy because someone *sourgraping* over doing poorly in math themselves because they couldn't pay attention in school and take good notes themselves so they're trying to pass it onto you as some sort of *"bad at math legacy"*
+So if you find yourself math-challenged and hold the complete fallacy that *"you don't do math*"or you"*are not a math person"* or some such other complete fallacy because someone *sourgraping* over doing poorly in math themselves because they couldn't pay attention in school and take good notes themselves so they're trying to pass it onto you as some sort of *"bad at math legacy"*